-Proposals including a prekindergarten focus should ensure they are aligning literacy programming with Ohio's Early Learning and Development Standards focused on language and literacy, which are aligned with Ohio's K-12 Learning Standards.
+Proposals including a prekindergarten focus should ensure they are aligning literacy programming with Ohio's Early Learning and Development Standards focused on language and literacy, which are aligned with Ohio's K- 12 Learning Standards.

-Q. Are childcare providers in a community-based organization or a local education agency eligible to apply for the new 21st CCLC grant?
+Q. Are childcare providers in a CBO or a local education agency eligible to apply for the new 21st CCLC grant?